Codeholics/codeholics/themes/pelican-theme-codeholics/README.md

 The theme can show your twitter timeline in the sidebar.
 To enable, provide a `TWITTER_USERNAME` and a `TWITTER_WIDGET_ID`.

 To get a `TWITTER_WIDGET_ID`, go to: https://twitter.com/settings/widgets and select `Create new`.
-You'll find the TWITTER_WIDGET_ID under the html or in the site url:
+You'll find the TWITTER_WIDGET_ID under the HTML or in the site URL:

 `https://twitter.com/settings/widgets/TWITTER_WIDGET_ID/edit`